 In 1958, a group of volunteers decided to come together and support the Hudson River Psychiatric Center.
 Together, they formed The Columbia County Society for Mental Health.

-In 1991 we changed to the Mental Health Association of Columbia County to align with affiliate organization MHA's across the nation.
-In 1995 we added Greene County to serve both sides of the river.
+In 1991 we changed our name to the Mental Health Association of Columbia County to align with affiliate organization MHAs across the state and nation.

-Mental Health Bell
+History of the Mental Health

 During the early days of mental health treatment, asylums often restrained persons with mental illnesses by iron chains and shackles around their ankles and wrists.
 With better understanding and treatments, this cruel practice eventually stopped.